dimasciput/GeoSight/docs/src/administrators/context_layers.md

 This will display the Admin UI for context layers and allow you to see, as well as search for, all context layers.
 In this tab, the context layers are listed and sorted by their name, a breif description and a category to help administators understand their purpose.

-On the far left, three horizontal dots, when selected, give the administrator to delete a context layer.
+On the far right there are three horizontal dots that when selected, give the administrator the option to delete a context layer.
 This will delete the layer for every project and remove it from GeoSight entirely.

 Finally, on the bottom right the two arrows allow administators to view the multiple pages of context layers.